microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 In the case where a specific workload application is not being provided and the focus is instead on the system, here are a few popular sample workload applications you may consider.

 - **HttpBin** ([Python](https://github.com/postmanlabs/httpbin), [GoLang](https://github.com/mccutchen/go-httpbin)) - Supports variety of endpoint types and language implementations.
 Can echo data used in request.
 - **NGSA** ([Java](https://github.com/retaildevcrews/ngsa-java), [C#](https://github.com/retaildevcrews/ngsa-java)) - Intended for Kubernetes Platform and Monitoring Testing.
-Built on top of IMDB data store with many CRUD endpoints available.
+Built on top of an IMDB data store with many CRUD endpoints available.
 Does not need to have a live database connection.
 - **MockBin** (<https://github.com/Kong/mockbin>) - Allows you to generate custom endpoints to test, mock, and track HTTP requests & responses between libraries, sockets and APIs.